arnar/vim-matchopen/README.md

                    |            if cursor is here
                    this is highlighted

+By default the delimiters are highlighted the same as vim highlights matching parentheses.
+To change this, set the `MatchOpen` highlight group in your `.vimrc`.
+E.g.:

+    hi link MatchOpen Error

 Note: This is a preliminary version for testing.
 Only works for regular parenthesis and has no documentation.